Galois42/fpga-pong/README.md

-# **🎮 FPGA-Pong: Professional Broadcast-Ready Game Implementation**
+# **FPGA-Pong 🏓: Professional Broadcast-Ready Game Implementation**

-An 🏆 **award-winning** FPGA Pong 🏓 implementation that turns broadcast hardware into a gaming platform, developed in 10 hours at Hack The Hill.
+An 🏆 **award-winning** FPGA Pong implementation that turns broadcast hardware into a gaming platform, developed in 10 hours at Hack The Hill.

 🔗 You can find an overview of the project on Devpost: https://devpost.com/software/interactive-pong